plblum/jivs/planning/ModelRules Design for ValPlanning Part 2.md

     * Jivs packager packages `IssuesFound` and `ExternalIssuesFound`
     * App/server delivers packaged content in the response
     * App/client retrieves and deserializes the broader response, then gets `issuesFound` / `externalIssueFounds`
-    * App/framework code applies the returned `issuesFound` / `externalIssueFounds` to the existing `ValidationManager`
+    * App/framework code applies the returned `issuesFound` / `externalIssueFounds` to the existing `ValueHostsManager`
     * Client callbacks/hooks update visuals

       * If one or more returned errors are associated with fields in hidden or inactive UI regions, app/client code may reveal, activate, expand, or navigate to those regions so the user can find and correct the errors

 ## Workflow B: Reload / server-rendered round-trip failure flow

-1. Client creates/configures `ValidationManager` and assigned values to the ValueHosts
+1. Client creates/configures `ValueHostsManager` and assigned values to the ValueHosts
 2. User invokes the action, such as submit
 3. Client runs local validation for that action
 4. Client callbacks/hooks update visuals and messages to reflect the validation results